DFEAGILEDEVOPS/MTC/deploy/az-create/readme.md

 2. Execute `./_run.sh` which encapsulates all other scripts to create a complete environment and resource group.

 ## Current Limitations
-- Does not configure front door
+- Does not configure front door back-ends
-- Limited support for redundancy & replication
+- Limited support for production quality redundancy & replication